riga/law/README.md

 <!-- marker-before-header -->

+> [!NOTE]
+> This project is currently under development.
+> - Version 1.0.0 will support Python ≥3.7 and is developed in the [drop_py2 branch](https://github.com/riga/law/tree/drop_py2).
+> - There will be a legacy branch with Python 2.7 and ≤3.6 support that, however, won't receive any new features.
+> - The release is targetted for spring 2024.

 **Note**: This project is currently under development.
 Version 1.0.0 will be the first, fully documented beta release, targetted for fall 2023.